tkhang1999/COVID19-status-webhook/README.md

 Otherwise, you can have a try with the COVID19 Status Chatbot on Telegram at [t.me/COVID19_Status_Chatbot](t.me/COVID19_Status_Chatbot).

 For demo purposes, it only supports world status and 4 countries (Singapore, Vietnam, United States, and Australia) - my favorites.
+Because the webhook is deployed on a free dyno, it will sleep after a half hour of inactivity.
+Hence, if you do not receive any reply after a chat, please try one more time.

 <p align="center">
   <img src="./chatbot_demo.png" alt="Chatbot Demo" />